concon86/fast-assignment/README.md

 Did not add transitions, loading state actually styling from thin air took the most time.
 Also I wasn't sure for the background requirement for favourite colour was for just the footer or the page as a whole (I assumed the footer.)

+Also did not add the caching to save, so refreshing the page clears all.

 ## How could the application be improved?

 I could have used typescript and emotion to not use sass.
 Add more comments.
 Make the search page similar to the playlist page.